 In cirrhotic patients with impaired immune response and altered intestinal barrier, it is clear how gut microflora can play a major role in triggering systemic inflammation, even in the absence of overt infection[15,89].
 Furthermore, the increase of translocated bacterial products is believed to be responsible for the cognitive impairment found in HE[90].

 A growing number of studies is trying to identify the existence of specific “microbiome signatures” related to cirrhosis and its complications, but the heterogeneity in study designs, investigated populations, bacterial taxonomic levels considered, origin of the microbiome samples (fecal microbiota or mucosa samples), the different methodologies used, along with the lack of standardization, makes it difficult to obtain clear-cut results.
-Yet, some common findings in the gut microbiota of patients with cirrhosis can be highlighted, consisting in a higher proportion of Enterobacteriaceae, Alcaligenaceae, Streptococcaceae, Veillonellaceae and Fusobacteriaceae, along with a reduction of Bacteroidetes, Ruminococcaceae and Lachnospiraceae in comparison with healthy controls[91-93].
+Yet, some common findings in the gut microbiota of patients with cirrhosis can be highlighted, consisting in a higher proportion of Enterobacteriaceae, Alcaligenaceae, Streptococcaceae, Veillonellaceae, and Fusobacteriaceae, along with a reduction of Bacteroidetes, Ruminococcaceae, and Lachnospiraceae in comparison with healthy controls[91-93].

 Of note, Ruminococcaceae and Lachnospiraceae are butyrate-producing bacteria[77].
-Butyrate is a SCFA used as a source of energy by enterocytes, and able to influence the intestinal barrier function through the stimulation of tight junctions and mucus production.
-SCFAs play a role in increasing anti-bacterial peptides and reducing colonic inflammation; therefore their reduction may have a detrimental role in the whole setting of systemic inflammation[94,95].
+Butyrate is a SCFA used as a source of energy by enterocytes and able to influence the intestinal barrier function through the stimulation of tight junctions and mucus production.
+SCFAs play a role in increasing anti-bacterial peptides and reducing colonic inflammation; therefore, their reduction may have a detrimental role in the whole setting of systemic inflammation[94,95].

 As a result of these findings, further studies were designed to search for associations between gut flora alterations and development of HE or other complications of cirrhosis and to evaluate how gut-centric therapies may help treat them.
 Hence, specific changes in the gut microbiome have been correlated with cognitive function and systemic inflammation.